Code-Institute-Submissions/mattingliscoding-code-institute-milestone-project-three/README.md

 - [Google Fonts](https://fonts.google.com/)

 # Testing

+## User Stories
+* As a user of Dungeon Club, I would like to quickly navigate through the menu to pull up the information I need.
+* As a user, I would like the process of making an account be simple and secure.
+* As a user, I would like to see a list of currently available products for the game, with images, descriptions, prices and easy links to purchase them.
+* As a user, I would like to have a place to store characters I've made for various games I've been a part of.
+* As a user, I would like to be able to keep a to-do list/log of current missions and quests I have undertaken during my games.
+* As a user, I would like to be able to delete my account with minimal fuss.

 ## Code Validation & Known Errors
 All HTML/CSS files for the site were formatted using [this free online formatter](https://www.freeformatter.com/html-formatter.html), then validated via [W3C Markup Validation Service](https://validator.w3.org/).
 The W3C check did spring some errors in the code but when checked through, they were all as a result of the bad functionality for validating Jinja Templating language, and any other errors were rectified.